OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/notification-hubs/notification-hubs-windows-phone-push-xplat-segmented-mpns-notification.md

                                                 "</wp:Toast>" +
                                             "</wp:Notification>";

-            // hello stored categories tags are passed with hello template registration.
+            // The stored categories tags are passed with the template registration.

             registrationTask.SetResult(await hub.RegisterTemplateAsync(channelUri.ToString(),
                 templateBodyMPNS, "simpleMPNSTemplateExample", this.RetrieveCategories()));